FAQ at Comforting Home Care by Phoebe

 In the rare event that a caregiver may be ill or need to take a day off, another caregiver will be provided.
 Comforting Home Care by Phoebe utilizes an automated telephone system that monitors when caregivers arrive and leave your home.
 In the event that your caregiver is unavailable, the system automatically notifies us and a replacement caregiver is provided.

-Besides offering registered nurses, the best qualified staff, and around the clock care, we use the latest technology to ensure that our clients get the most of each home visit.
+Besides offering licensed practical nurses, the best qualified staff, and around the clock care, we use the latest technology to ensure that our clients get the most of each home visit.
 Clients and their families are able to access the Plan of Care and the care schedule 24/7.
 This is especially useful to concerned family members living far distances from their loved one.
 Our telephone system registers your home caregiver's arrival and departure times to ensure that you receive the full care time you scheduled.

 Comforting Home Care by Phoebe specializes in the private at home care of Alzheimer's and Dementia patients.
 Our Caregivers are properly trained to care for each patient and provide support to families.
 We understand the comfort that familiar surroundings can bring, as well as the peace of mind that comes from knowing your loved one is safe.
 See our Dementia and Alzheimer's page, educational brochures, or visit the Alzheimer's Association.

 We select qualified caregivers who understand the needs of MS patients.
 Caregivers who attend to MS patients take additional precautions to avoid exposing patients to illnesses.
 Comforting Home Care by Phoebe trains all caregivers in Hoyer Lift use, universal precautions, and offers vaccinations against influenza and other diseases.
 Visit our MS Information or contact the MS Society for more information.